Londrina's circuit is relatively modern, having been built in the early 1990s and packs a lot of circuit into not a great deal of space.

 Circuit bosses stepped in once again, spending R600,000 on further modifications to the stadium section, widening it and slowing the corner slightly to aid overtaking.
 At the same time, the apex of the second Esse curve was moved inwards, widening the corner and moving the racing line further away from the retaining concrete wall.
 Asphalt run-off was also installed at Curvão.

 The changes have definitely improved safety but were ultimately not enough to save the Stock Car event.
-After being restored in 2011 and 2012, Londrina was quietly dropped from the schedule for the 2013 season and seems unlikely to return.
-Nevertheless, it continues to be a reasonably busy facility, often used for testing when no racing action takes place.
+After being restored in 2011 and 2012, Londrina was quietly dropped from the schedule for the 2013 season, only to return in 2015.
+It then enjoyed a run of several more years, before disappearing again from the schedules in 2021 as a tranche of new circuits were brought in.
+Nevertheless, it continues to be a reasonably busy facility, with Copa Truck continuing to return and the track often used for testing when no racing action takes place.